fmheinze/game-of-life/README.md

    ```
    ./game_of_life ./initial_states/spacefiller2.rle 500 1 200 400 90 180
    ```
-6. THe outputs will be saved in the output directory.
+5. The outputs will be saved in the output directory.
 In case you do not want to save a movie file only the .ppm images of the individual iterations are saved.

 ## How to use (parallel version)
 1. Navigate to the game_of_life_parallel directory and run ```make``` in the terminal to compile the code using the Makefile (uses mpicxx).
 The game_of_life executable will be created in the directory.